-At Victoria’s downtown air harbour.
+At Victoria’s air harbour.
 Photo: D. Ward.

 On staying current